North Korea Fires Anti-aircraft Missile In Latest Test - UrduPoint

 North Korea Fires Anti-aircraft Missile In Latest Test

-Seoul, Oct 1 (UrduPoint / Pakistan Point News - 1st Oct, 2021 ) :North Korea has successfully fired a new anti-aircraft missile, state media said Friday, the latest in a flurry of weapons tests by the nuclear-armed nation.
+Seoul, Oct 1 (UrduPoint / Pakistan Point News - 2nd Oct, 2021 ) :North Korea has successfully fired a new anti-aircraft missile, state media said Friday as the United Nations Security Council failed to issue a statement after an emergency meeting on a recent flurry of weapons tests by the nuclear-armed nation.

 The anti-aircraft missile had a "remarkable combat performance" and included twin rudder controls and other new technologies, the official Korean Central news Agency said.